guslatho/syllabificator/README.md

 >>> hyphenate_word(word, alg='b')
 'cho-co-la-de-taart'
 ```
-The commands for calling different algorithms are as follows:
+To call different algorithms, the following commands can be used for the `hyphenate_text` and `hyphenate_word` functions:
 | Algorithm   | Command          |
 |-------------|---------------|
 | Brandt      | `alg='b'`    |